IIIF/cookbook-recipes/recipe/0309-annotation-collection/index.md

 The second AnnotationPage with Annotations on the second Canvas: [anno_p2.json](anno_p2.json)

-The Manifest containing the two Canvases and referencing the AnnotationPages:
+The Manifest containing the two Canvases and referencing the Annotation Pages:

 {% include manifest_links.html viewers="" manifest="manifest.json" %}